GreenStar Homes Certification Manual Version 4

 New shower/tub surrounds use certified wallboard, coating or is drywall free

-To help keep mold and mildew from growing ensure that the shower and tub surround either has no drywall behind it or has that one that is either coated or has a certified ASTM D 3273 rating on it.
-Only required for new shower and tub surrounds.
+To help keep mold and mildew from growing, ensure that the shower and tub surround either has no drywall behind it, is coated, or has a certified ASTM D 3273 rating on it.
+This is only required for new shower and tub surrounds.

 Verification

-Currently approved modeling tools that can be used include
+Current approved modeling tools that can be used include:

 Alternative approach